 Beyond the beach:

 The island's capital, Zante Town, was badly damaged by the 1953 earthquake, though efforts were made to rebuild it in its original style.
-Worth a look in here is the Byzantine Museum, displaying frescoes and religious icons from between the 12th and 19th centuries.
-On a hill 3km (2 miles) above Zante Town, in Bohali, the 17th-century Venetian Castle offers fantastic views back to town and out to sea.
-Zante's sea caves, which can be visited by boat, are also a major attraction with the best being the Blue Caves (on the island's northeast tip) and Keri Caves (near Keri, on the island's southwest tip).
-It is also possible to join an organised jeep safari, which involves a convoy of Land Rovers touring the island's sites of historic interest, rural areas and inland villages, with a break for lunch and a swim.
+Worth a look here is the Post-Byzantine Museum, which was rebuilt in the same location following the earthquake and now displays frescoes and religious icons from between the 12th and 19th centuries.
+On a hill 2km (1.2 miles) above Zante Town, in Bohali, the 17th-century Venetian Castle offers fantastic views back to town and out to sea.
+Zante's sea caves, which can be visited by boat, are also a major attraction; the best being the Blue Caves (on the island's northeast tip) and Keri Caves (near Keri, on the island's southwest tip).
+It is also possible to join an organised jeep safari, which involves a convoy of Land Rovers touring the island's sites of historical interest, rural areas and inland villages, with a break for lunch and a swim.

-Zante's unspoilt sandy beaches are perfect for kids, though some might consider Laganas rather too chaotic.
-Children and adults alike will be amused by Zante Water Village at Sarakinada (10km/6 miles from Laganas on the road to Zante Town), complete with pools, slides and a lazy river, and Luna Fun Park in Tsilivi, offering a bouncy castle, bumper boats, inflatable slides, a rodeo bull, paintball and laser shooting.
-For something more sophisticated, the Peligoni Club (www.peligoni.com) near Agios Nikolaos on the northeast coast is an upmarket family beach club aimed at teenagers, with excellent water sports facilities.
+Zante's unspoilt sandy beaches are perfect for kids, though some might consider Laganas too chaotic.
+Children and adults alike will be amused by Zante Water Village at Sarakinada (10km/6 miles from Laganas on the road to Zante Town), complete with pools, slides and a lazy river.
+Luna Fun Park in Tsilivi also offers a bouncy castle, bumper boats, inflatable slides and laser shooting.
+For something more sophisticated, the Peligoni Club (www.peligoni.com) near Agios Nikolaos on the northeast coast is an upmarket family beach club aimed at teenagers, with excellent watersports facilities.

-It is possible to make a day trip to the neighbouring island of Kefalonia: ferries depart from Agios Nikolaos on the northeast coast of Zante and arrive in Pessada on the south coast of Kefalonia.
+It is possible to take a day trip to the neighbouring island of Kefalonia: ferries depart from Agios Nikolaos on the northeast coast of Zante and arrive in Pessada on the south coast of Kefalonia.
 Travel agencies on Zante offer all-inclusive day trips to Kefalonia with a guide.
 Another interesting excursion takes visitors to the mainland to visit Ancient Olympia, the site of the first Olympic Games.
-Ferries depart from Zante Town to arrive in Kyllini and there is then a bus transfer.
+For this excursion, take a ferry from Zante Town to Kyllini, then take a bus transfer to Olympia.